kunal902/behavioral-cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here are some sample images captured from the center, left and right camera while driving:

+![alt text][image1]

+To augment the data sat, I flipped images and angles thinking that this would remove the left turn bias.
+For example, here are some images that has then been flipped:

+![alt text][image4]

+To augment the data sat, I also randomly change the brightness thinking that this would simulate the day and night behavior or even in days when the car is moving underneath some shadows.
+For example, here are some images that has been augmented:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I also cropped the data set and took only the relevant portion of the image which is useful for training.
+For example, here are some images that has been cropped:

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I collected training sets by recovery lapses, counter clockwise driving and smooth driving around turns.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After collecting the dataset I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by experimenting with the number of epochs and observing the validation loss in each epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.